grafana/k6-docs/docs/sources/author-run/send-notifications.md

 ## Add a Microsoft Teams notification

 First, figure out the webhook URL for your Microsoft Team setup.
-Then go the [k6 web app](https://app.k6.io/) and follow these steps.
+Then go the Grafana Cloud k6 and follow these steps.

+1. In the sidebar menu, go to **Settings > Notifications**

+      Currently, it redirects you to [k6 Cloud (app.k6.io)](https://app.k6.io/) to configure notifications.

-1. From the k6 web app, select **Notifications** from the left menu bar.
-From there, select **Microsoft Teams**.
+2. From there, select **Microsoft Teams**.
-1. Paste the Teams URL into the **Webhook URL** input field.
+3. Paste the Teams URL into the **Webhook URL** input field.
-1. From the **Notification event** dropdown, pick the events you want to be notified by, or all of them.
+4. From the **Notification event** dropdown, pick the events you want to be notified by, or all of them.
    Refer to the [supported notification events](#supported-notification-events).
-1. Optionally, give your notification a name (in case you want more than one Teams integration).
+5. Optionally, give your notification a name (in case you want more than one Teams integration).
-1. **Save**.
+6. **Save**.

   If you now go back to **Configure** the notification you just created, you'll see a **Send test event** button.
 Use that to send a dummy message and make sure it works.